Pick the one you want most

 • Avoiding caffeine later in the day

-• Dimming electronics and switching them to night mode near bedtime
+• Dimming electronics and switching them to night mode several hours before bedtime

 • Avoiding big meals near bedtime